dimitark/retainer/README.md

 # Retainer

-An Android library that retains the data on orientation change, and destroys it when the activity/fragment is actually destroyed and not needed anymore.
+An Android library that retains the data on configuration change, and destroys it when the activity/fragment is actually destroyed and not needed anymore.

 ## Gradle